bluewave-labs/bluewave-uptime/CONTRIBUTING.md

-# Contributing to Uptime Manager application
+# Contributing to Checkmate

 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help and details about how the Uptime Manager project handles them.
+See the [Table of Contents](#table-of-contents) for different ways to help and details about how the Checkmate project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it much easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

 > And if you like the project, but don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
 > - Star the project